Written by Elizabeth Persons (Vanderbilt University) Student Correspondent CET Florence, Summer 2018

 Another view from Piazzale Michelangelo.
 The covered bridge is Ponte Vecchio, which is a pretty cool place because there are shops built into the bridge.
 On the city center side of the bridge/river, there is Piazzale Vecchio (the tower) which is like the town hall.

 There are tons of museums and historical places to visit in Florence.
 We decided to take an afternoon trip to the Boboli Gardens, which are on the grounds of the Palazzo Pitti or the Pitti Palace.
 The Palace, though not originally built for them, was expanded and lived in from the 16th to the 19th century by the Medici family.
 The whole place was gorgeous but here is a picture of Ana, Adeline, and Izzy walking down the Ragnaie, literally translating to the spider’s lane.

 This is the view from the very top of the Boboli Gardens looking down on the Pitti Palace.
 You can see the original building, the length of which is five windows across.
 Although you can’t really see it, the statue in the middle of the pond is of Neptune.

-Florence has a very central location, from which we are able to travel all over on the weekends (no class on Fridays means three day weekends every week).
+Florence has a very central location, from which we are able to travel all over on the weekends.
 This weekend we decided to stay close to home and went out into Tuscany.
 There are a lot of super cool groups that run amazing trips for students studying abroad in Florence and Rome.
 We decided to go on a Tuscany wine and food tour with Bus2Alps but there are a lot of different options so look for the things you really want to do.
 We were able to go to two wineries for wine tastings and we made a stop in San Gimignano for the “best gelato in the world” (they actually won a competition for the title TWICE).
 This was the view from the first winery we visited and you can see the town of San Ginignano in the background with the towers.